Down River Kayak Sprint

-Drop your boat in Vail Village, jump on the shuttle, and rock out to the East Vail put in (your boat will be waiting for you.)
 Make sure to cram carbs before the race – you’ll need them for the 4 mile class II-III paddle back to the Covered Bridge in Vail Village!
 With a rally race format, kayakers drop at timed intervals so you’ll be racing against the clock, and if you’re really rockin’ you may be able to catch someone!

 BOAT DROP INFO:

 You can drop your boat/board at the top of the Vail Parking Structure, the night before the event, Friday June 5 from 4:00-7:00pm.
 Event staff will be onsite to help you load your boat into a covered box truck that will be locked and secured.
 This option is HIGHLY recommended and will make your morning of the race much easier.
 You will only need to show up to the morning meeting with your paddle, pfd and other personal gear.
 You can also drop your boat at Vail Village Parking Structure the morning of beginning at 6:30am.
 Jump on the shuttle, and rock out to the East Vail put-in (your boat will be waiting for you.)

 Youth – 17 & Under (Men / Women)